 6) Test, Test, Test

 Remember: the subject line is the most important part of your emailer.
-Be sure to run several tests to find out what strategies work best for you.
+Finally, be sure to run several tests to find out what email marketing strategies work best for you.
 With A/B testing, you can find out which methods are most effective at improving your open rate.

 While the list above provides several techniques, what works for one company doesn’t always work for another.
 Analyze all of your results and start improving your open rate.